-These additional problems are called co-morbidities meaning in that, they develop in addition to and sometimes as a result of the original problem.
-Therefore one goal of Health management is preventive — preventing the extra problem from occurring.
+These additional problems are called co-morbidities meaning in that, they develop in addition to, and sometimes, as a result of the original problem.
+Therefore, one goal of Health management is to prevent the extra problem from occurring.

 A Diabetes Management program that reduced health care use and expenditures conducted recently in Hamilton measured the satisfaction of both patients and physicians with the program.
 Some 45 percent of patients “strongly agreed” that they would recommend the program to others needing similar care.
 In late 2008, the Government of Ontario announced the implementation of a Diabetes Strategy as the first phase of providing a comprehensive CDPM strategy for the province and making Diabetes Management as one of the important programs under Disease management.

 - Relief from diabetic symptoms and improvement in the quality of life.

 - Prevention of microvascular complications like retinopathy, neuropathy, and nephropathy.

 - Prevention of macro-vascular complications like cardiovascular, cerebro-vascular, and peripheral vascular disease.

 - Prevention of infections.

 Type 2 diabetes is more common in adults but with the current lifestyles in most of the Canadian households, an increase in the prevalence of type 2 diabetes is also noted.
 Although type 1 diabetes occurs more commonly in persons below 25 years, it can also develop at any age.

 Therefore, the complete treatment of people with diabetes requires advocating a healthy lifestyle with a focus on increased physical activity and properly balanced diet to attain and maintain desirable body weight.
 Also, meticulous attention is to be given to achieve normoglycemia, control of hypertension, and management of dyslipidemia.